felipemarkson/HCEstimator.jl/README.md

 This exemple also can be found in ```example.jl```.

-The data example is also available in [Dolatabadi et. al. (2021)](https://ieeexplore.ieee.org/document/9258930).
+The distribution system of the example is also available in [Dolatabadi et. al. (2021)](https://ieeexplore.ieee.org/document/9258930).

 ```julia
 using CSV, DataFrames